erpc/erpc/docs/architecture.md

 * **ProxyCore**
     - Calls RequestNormalizer to normalize the request to prepare the final actual request body (resolving "latest" to an actual block, or resolving the correct receipts method name, etc.)
     - Calls DAL check if it is cached already
-    - Calls UpstreamOrchestrator to get the best upstream based on the project and metadata and request
+    - Calls UpstreamsRegistry to get the best upstream based on the project and metadata and request
     - Calls the upstream with the actual request body and normalize the response / errors via ResponseNormalizer
         - Reports to HealthCenter with endpoint performance and/or errors
         - Reports to RateLimitService with the usage of upstream